-Though LEDES has been a common legal billing format for over two decades, it’s not uncommon for lawyers with years of experience to have trouble navigating its intricate formulas.
+Though LEDES billing has been a common legal billing format for law firms for over two decades, it’s not uncommon for lawyers with years of experience to have trouble navigating its intricate formulas.

 If a lawyer’s only interaction with the billing process is time tracking, they may not have an understanding of what LEDES billing is or the various LEDES formats.
 However, for partners, administrators, and lawyers looking to enhance their skill set, a basic understanding of LEDES is essential.